npwalker/control-repo-1/README.md

  - A Git server
  - The ability to push code to your Git server and have it automatically deployed to your PE master
- - A config_version script that outputs the most recent sha and commit message for your code deployment each time you run `puppet agent -t`
+ - A config_version script that outputs the most recent sha for your code deployment each time you run `puppet agent -t`
  - Optimal tuning of PE settings for this configuration
  - Working and example [roles and profiles](https://docs.puppetlabs.com/pe/2015.3/puppet_assign_configurations.html#assigning-configuration-data-with-role-and-profile-modules) code